jan-revay/initPC/README.md

 # initPC

 A collection of scripts and configuration files which I use to init all machines I use.
+The setup is C++ development oriented.

+## How to use

+1. git clone this repo
+2. run <Platform>/run_all.sh e.g. WSL_Ubuntu_22.04/run_all.sh where <Platform> is the host OS/platform

 ## TODO